 If you notice any inaccuracies about the information provided, or have edits to suggest, please let us know here.

-- What: an all-new Chevrolet Corvette sports car that will represent the eighth generation of the nameplate, informally called C8 (for Corvette 8) that will represent a significant change for the Corvette, changing the vehicle from a front-engine roadster to a mid-engine super car, thereby changing its appearance, personality and driving experience
+- What: an all-new Chevrolet Corvette sports car that will represent the eighth generation of the nameplate, informally called C8 (for Corvette 8).
+The vehicle will epitomize a significant change for the Corvette by switching from a front-engine roadster to a mid-engine super car, thereby changing its appearance, personality and driving experience

 - When: we expect the next Corvette to launch in the 2020 or 2021 calendar year as a 2021 or 2022 model year vehicle